noxtoby/neuroharmonise_me/README.md

 # NeuroHarmonise Me

-Neil OXtoby, UCL, November 2023
+Neil Oxtoby, UCL, November 2023

 The code in [`predict_harmonized_values.ipynb`](./predict_harmonized_values.ipynb) includes guidelines for getting this to work.